steder/zilla/README.rst

         HOST: 'localhost'
         PORT: '5432'

-  b.
-Install Psycopg2 (if it isn't already)
+  Install Psycopg2:

   ::

     $ pip install pyscopg2

-  c.
-Create the zilla db and create the initial schema and superuser account
+  Create the zilla db and create the initial schema and superuser account:

   ::